Hundreds protest at the Supreme Court after Trump nominates Kavanaugh

 “It’s a huge moment for our country,” said Kevin Camps, who worries that a more conservative court would undermine environmental protections.
 “What’s impossible to exaggerate is that this is the final word on most issues in this country.”

-Sen. Bernie Sanders, D-Vt., told the crowd of protesters that they should be ready to challenge the nomination.
+Sen. Bernie Sanders, I-Vermont, told the crowd of protesters that they should be ready to challenge the nomination.

 “Are you ready for a fight?
 Are you ready to defend Roe vs. Wade?"
 Sanders said.
 “This is a tough fight but it is a fight that we can win . . .
 We have the American people on our side, now we have to go state by state by state to make sure senators do what their constituents want.”